Who we are

 Clay extraction and selection

-We use local earth and clay, carefully selected according to the properties required for each type of piece.
+We use local soil and clay, carefully selected according to the properties required for each type of piece.

 Hand modelling